Detailed course offerings (Time Schedule) are available for

 Demographic situation of the world and of major world regions.
 The demographic transition.
 Topics include public health, policies of fertility and mortality control, international migration, relation of population growth to economic development, social change, and resource constraints.
 Exploration and manipulation of international demographic data.

-JSIS D 432 Technology and Culture in the Making of Contemporary Empires (5) I&S Benitez, Rodriguez-Silva
+JSIS D 432 Technology and Culture in the Making of Contemporary Empires (5) SSc

-Explores the struggles that shaped organization of the U.S. empire at the turn of the 20th century, focusing on how empire's materials, cultural, and ideological boundaries were drawn.
+Explores the struggles that shaped organization of the U.S. empire at the turn of the twentieth century, focusing on how empire's material, cultural, and ideological boundaries were drawn.
 Topics include race, gender, and class as colonial formations; technologies of imperial governance such as public health, citizenship and territory; and popular culture.
 Offered: jointly with C LIT 432.

-JSIS D 435 Population and Modernization (3) I&S Hirschman, Lavely
+JSIS D 435 Population and Modernization (3) SSc

-Examines role of demographic factors in process of social modernization and economic growth.
-Approach is historical, focusing on populations of developed countries since 1700, and analytic, stressing attempts made by different disciplines to model demographic relationships, with attention to less developed regions.
+Examines role of demographic factors in the process of social modernization and economic growth.
+The approach is both historical, focusing on populations of developed countries since 1700, and analytic, stressing the attempts made by different disciplines to model demographic relationships, with attention to less-developed regions.
 Offered: jointly with SOC 432.

-JSIS D 450 Political Economy of Women and Family in the Third World (5) I&S
+JSIS D 450 Political Economy of Women and Family in the Third World (5) SSc

 Theoretical and empirical aspects of the political economy of women and the family in the Third World during the process of development, with a focus on labor.
 Main theoretical approaches examined and applied to case studies from Asia and Latin America.
 Offered: jointly with SOC 450.

-JSIS D 451 Cultural Geography of Latin America (5) I&S
+JSIS D 451 Cultural Geography of Latin America (5) SSc

 Interdisciplinary senior seminar examining how physical and social geographies are culturally constructed and interconnected with subjectivities and power in Latin America.
 Topics include identity formation grounded in particular territories and the social constitution of space via an interplay of material and cultural forces.
 Offered: jointly with GEOG 451.

 Evolution of the art of Byzantium (700-1453 AD) in the context of contemporary religious, political, and cultural developments.
-Recommended: some background in Byzantine art or history.
 Offered: jointly with ART H 453.

 Introductory research seminar dealing with the methodological and bibliographical problems concerning all periods and aspects of Chinese history from the earliest times to the nineteenth century.
 Prerequisite: two years of classical or modern Chinese.